Kanchan-Bartwal/MVR/README.md

 To be honest, my key take away from this program was LEARNING new technology and stuff which I might have never touched.
 But as per the requirements of the program, I explored and experimented in it to justify my FLEXIBILITY.

 It was a beautiful time frame and I had a lot of fun in this Engage Program by Microsoft.
 Looking forward to enjoy more opportunities from Microsoft, as working with them feels a happy sport.
 For me, this was worth the time and an overall sucess!

+<a href="https://youtu.be/7qiU-Ouee6A">Click here for watching the youtube video of the same</a>